manymoments/manymoments.github.io/start-here.markdown

 # State Machine Replication

-We begin by defining [state machine replication](/2019-10-15-consensus-for-state-machine-replication/) (SMR) and talk about different degrees of [SMR fault tolerance](/2019-10-25-flavours-of-state-machine-replication/).
+We begin by defining [state machine replication](/2019-10-15-consensus-for-state-machine-replication/) (SMR) and talk about different degrees of [SMR fault tolerance](/2019-10-25-flavours-of-state-machine-replication/) and the [ideal state machine model and Linearizability](https://decentralizedthoughts.github.io/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability/).
 The scalability and performance of a State Machine Replication system is not just about [consensus, but also about data and execution](/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/).

 Start with a [simple SMR for crash failures](/2019-11-01-primary-backup/).
 Extend SMR to omission failures.
 [First via single shot](/2020-09-13-synchronous-consensus-omission-faults/) and then via the [lock-commit](https://decentralizedthoughts.github.io/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults/) paradigm to [multi-shot consensus](https://decentralizedthoughts.github.io/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults/).